Phenomenology of kt-factorization for inclusive Higgs boson production at LHC

 where $\Gamma_H$ is the Higgs boson full decay width, $\hat s = (k_1 + k_2)^2$, the transverse momentum of the Higgs particle is ${\mathbf p}_{T} = {\mathbf k}_{1T} + {\mathbf k}_{2T}$ and $\phi$ is the azimuthal angle between the transverse momenta of initial gluons.
 Here we take the propagator of the intermediate Higgs boson in the Breit-Wigner form to avoid any artificial singularities in the numerical calculations.
 The summation over the polarizations of produced on-shell photons is carried with the usual formula $\sum \epsilon^\mu \epsilon^{* \nu} = - g^{\mu \nu}$.
 In according to the $k_T$-factorization prescription\cite{18,19}, the summation over the polarizations of incoming off-shell gluons is carried with $\sum \epsilon^\mu \epsilon^{* \nu} = {\mathbf k}_T^\mu {\mathbf k}_T^\nu/{\mathbf k}_T^2$.
 In the collinear limit, when $|{\mathbf k}_T| \to 0$, this expression converges to the ordinary one after averaging on the azimuthal angle.
 In all other respects the evaluation follows the standard QCD Feynman rules.
 We note that the expression~(9) is fully consistent with one derived in\cite{25} (where the subsequent Higgs decay $H\to \gamma \gamma$ was not considered).

 The cross section of inclusive Higgs boson production in the $k_T$-factorization approach is calculated as a convolution of the off-shell partonic cross section and the TMD gluon densities of the proton.
-Our master formula reads:
+Our master formula reads\footnote{This formula is corrected compared to the one from previous version of paper.}:

 where $f_g(x,\mathbf k_{T}^2,\mu^2)$ is the TMD gluon density of the proton, $s$ is the total energy, $y_1$ and $y_2$ are the center-of-mass rapidities of decay photons, $\phi_1$ and $\phi_2$ are the azimuthal angles of the initial gluons having the fractions $x_1$ and $x_2$ of the longitudinal momenta of the colliding protons.
 From the conservation law one can easily obtain the following relations: